 Plan next sprint.
 As you prepare to move forward into your next sprint, take a moment to evaluate your team’s total availability, per person, for the time period.
-See the table below for an example:

 Once you have a clear idea on the availability of your team, you can add tasks and deadlines to better suit your team and their workload.

 Learn more about tracking your progress in our article, Agile Project Management...And Any Other Methodology You Want To Use.